-1 ARTICLE 19.
-CAREER FACULTY REVIEW AND PROMOTION 2 Preamble.
-Career appointments are either Career instructional or Career research for the 4 5 purposes of this Article.
-6 7 Career instructional faculty are those with appointments in the Career classification in the following categories: Instructor, Lecturer, Librarian, Clinical Professor (when an instructional 8 appointment), Professor of Practice, and Teaching Professor.
-9 10 Career research faculty are those with appointments in the Career classification in the following 11 categories: Research Professor, Clinical Professor (when a research appointment), Research 12 13 Assistant, Research Associate, Research Scientist, Research Engineer, and Principal Research Scientist.
-14 15 16 Career Faculty Review and Promotion 17 Section 1.
-Reviews for Career faculty will include reviews associated with performance, 18 19 promotion, and continuous employment.
-A performance review will not be required in the year a bargaining unit faculty member has a promotion or continuous employment review.
-20 bargaining unit faculty member has a promotion of continuous employment review.
-21 22 Section 2.
+ARTICLE 19.
+CAREER FACULTY REVIEW AND PROMOTION 1 2 3 Preamble.
+Career appointments are either Career instructional or Career research for the 4 purposes of this Article.
+5 6 Career instructional faculty are those with appointments in the Career classification in the following categories: Instructor, Lecturer, Librarian, Clinical Professor (when an instructional 7 8 appointment), Professor of Practice, and Teaching Professor.
+9 Career research faculty are those with appointments in the Career classification in the following 10 11 categories: Research Professor, Clinical Professor (when a research appointment), Research Assistant, Research Associate, Research Scientist, Research Engineer, and Principal Research 12 Scientist.
+13 14 15 Career Faculty Review and Promotion 16 17 Section 1.
+Reviews for Career faculty will include reviews associated with performance, promotion, and continuous employment.
+A performance review will not be required in the year a 18 bargaining unit faculty member has a promotion or continuous employment review.
+19 20 Section 2.
 Policies and Procedures.
-Each department or unit that employs Career faculty will maintain unit-level policies for Career faculty review and promotion in accordance with Article 23 4.
-24 25 26 Career Faculty Performance Reviews 27 28 29 Section 3.
+Each department or unit that employs Career faculty will 21 maintain unit-level policies for Career faculty review and promotion in accordance with Article 22 23 4.
+24 25 26 Career Faculty Performance Reviews 27 28 Section 3.
 Performance Reviews.
-Performance reviews for Career faculty are for the purpose of determining if the faculty member is meeting the standard of excellence appropriate to a Career 30 instructional or Career research faculty member at an AAU institution based on their job duties.
-31 Performance reviews should be designed to help Career faculty members grow as educators, 32 scholars, and researchers, as appropriate; identify areas of strength; and identify areas that need 33 34 improvement associated with their position.
-Career performance reviews should include a stage-appropriate assessment of the likelihood of success in a subsequent promotion review.
-35 appropriate assessment of the fixelihood of success in a subsequent promotion review.
-36 Section 4.
+Performance reviews for Career faculty are for the purpose 29 of determining if the faculty member is meeting the standard of excellence appropriate to a Career instructional or Career research faculty member at an AAU institution based on their job 30 duties.
+Performance reviews should be designed to help Career faculty members grow as 31 educators, scholars, and researchers, as appropriate; identify areas of strength; and identify areas 32 33 that need improvement associated with their position.
+Career performance reviews should include a stage-appropriate assessment of the likelihood of success in a subsequent promotion 34 review.
+As part of performance reviews, supervisors of Career faculty members with a position 35 description shall consult with as needed or at the request of those Career faculty members to 36 keep the position description up to date as an accurate reflection of the position.
+Performance 37 reviews shall consider any lack of resources necessary to the performance of professional 38 39 responsibilities that were identified in previous workload discussions (Article 17, Section 3).
+40 Section 4.
 Performance Review Timing.
-37 • 38 a.
-Career instructional faculty will have a performance review each year for the first three 39 years of their employment and at least once every three years thereafter (academic years 40 for 9-month appointments and fiscal years for 12-month appointments).
-The three-year 41 schedule is reset after a successful promotion or continuous employment review.
-42 1.
-Community of the continuous 43 44 b.
-Career research faculty will have a performance review annually, which will also serve as the basis for distributions if a merit pool is agreed to in Article 26.
+41 42 43 a.
+Career instructional faculty will have a performance review each year for the first three years of their employment and at least once every three years thereafter (academic years 44 45 for 9-month appointments and fiscal years for 12-month appointments).
+The three-year